anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-ethics.md

 ## Readings
-To achieve the basic learning objectives, you should read the following:
+To achieve the basic learning objectives, you can read the following:

 * [The ACM Code of Ethics.](https://www.acm.org/code-of-ethics) ACM is one of the professional organizations for computer scientists.
 * Anil Dash's [12 Things Everyone Should Understand About Tech](https://medium.com/humane-tech/12-things-everyone-should-understand-about-tech-d158f5a26411)
-* [The Rise of Ethical Concerns about AI Content Creation: A Call to Action](https://www.computer.org/publications/tech-news/trends/ethical-concerns-on-ai-content-creation) - we'll discuss the case of generative AI in class
+* [The Rise of Ethical Concerns about AI Content Creation: A Call to Action](https://www.computer.org/publications/tech-news/trends/ethical-concerns-on-ai-content-creation) - this article is now quite old, but still gives a decent overview of the issues of GenAI which we will discuss in class

 ## Checks
-Write down answers to the following and bring them to class:
+Submit answers to the following through Moodle:
-1. Give an example (different from the ones in the reading) that illustrates how tech is not neutral (Dash's first point).
+1. What is the purpose of the ACM Code of Ethics?
-2. Select three of Dash's points, and for each one, give a real-life example that illustrates that point.
+2. Give an example (different from the ones in the reading) that illustrates how tech is not neutral (Dash's first point).
-3. What is the purpose of the ACM Code of Ethics?
+3. What is one ethical concern regarding generative AI?